Frequently Asked Questions

 My department would like to purchase A/V equipment for our own use, but we don't know what we need.
 Can you help?

 Sure!
-Send an email to EdTechSupport@luc.edu, and we can assist you with deciding what equipment is necessary for your departmental meetings.
+Send an email to EdTechSupport@luc.edu, and we may be able to assist you as time allows with deciding what equipment is necessary for your departmental needs.

 Who do I contact when there is an issue with the A/V equipment in an HSD building?